 Recognizing that many issues affect the acquisition, financing, development, ownership, and use of real property, we believe that a team approach is critical to providing our clients the best representation.
-Attorneys in the Real Estate Practice Group work closely with attorneys in the Business, Environmental, Litigation, and Trusts and Estates Practice Groups of the Firm.
-Additionally, Community Associations Practice Group attorneys, who provide assistance and services to developers of community associations such as townhouses and condominiums, frequently seek counsel and advice from Real Estate Practice Group attorneys.
-This team approach also pays dividends for our clients when a transaction involves property in states other than North Carolina, as we have the ability to associate with counsel in the geographical area involved to ensure proper representation.
+Attorneys in the Real Estate Practice Group work closely with attorneys in the Business, Environmental, Litigation, Tax, and Trusts and Estates Practice Groups of the Firm.
+Additionally, attorneys in the Real Estate Practice Group often work with attorneys in our Community Associations Practice Group to provide assistance and services to developers of subdivisions, townhouses, and condominiums, and to the various associations responsible for operating and overseeing subdivision, townhouse, and condominium facilities.
+Attorneys in the Real Estate Practice Group also routinely work with the attorneys in the Financial Transactions and Regulations Practice Group on matters related to commercial loans.

 When the client's transaction involves property located outside of North Carolina, whether inside or outside of the United States, we have the ability to associate counsel in the geographical area involved and to work with the local attorney to ensure the client receives proper representation in that jurisdiction and in the transaction.